ianwalter/bouncer/README.md

 ## Why

 I needed a way to authorize API requests to my Phoenix application.
-Addict didn't fit the bill since it uses Phoenix's built-in session system.
+[Addict](https://github.com/trenpixster/addict) didn't fit the bill since it uses Phoenix's built-in session system.
 Phoenix uses cookies to authorize requests but when dealing with an API, it's easier to deal with an Authorization header.
 Phoenix's session system also uses memory or ETS to store session data and this wouldn't work for my application which would be scaled horizontally and so would be running on multiple machines.
 Redis is great at solving this problem because it's crazy-fast and can be accessed by multiple machines.
 The ecosystem around Redis is strong so working with the session data is pretty easy.

-Guardian also wouldn't work because it uses JSON Web Tokens (JWT) as the basis for it's authorization scheme.
-JWT can work but from my understanding, you need a system to refresh the tokens in case your user's JWT gets into the wrong hands.
-Guardian doesn't yet provide this functionality and I personally think the whole concept is more flawed than the traditional session-based system which allows you to immediately invalidate sessions.
+[Guardian](https://github.com/hassox/guardian) also wouldn’t work because it uses JSON Web Tokens (JWT) as the basis for it’s authorization scheme.
+JWT can work but [I don’t believe it’s a better system than the traditional session-based system](https://medium.com/@IanWalter/ole-thank-you-for-your-response-it-s-exactly-the-kind-of-feedback-i-was-looking-for-117df9438ccc#.icimd0nwv).
+Guardian doesn’t provide a way of immediately invalidating user sessions which is something I would like to do if a user resets their password.
+I also think a user should be given the ability to invalidate individual sessions (GitHub handles this nicely).

 ## Installation